FortinetCloudCSE/k8s-202-workshop/content/02configurefortiweb/Task3_wafpolicy.md

 - Login with username and password from above output.

-2. On fortiweb > Policy > Web protection profile > click on "inline extended protection" and click clone at the top and give it a name: ```ingress tls profile```.
+2. On FortiWeb > Policy > Web protection profile > click on "inline extended protection" and click clone at the top and give it a name: ```ingress tls profile```.
 This profile name will be used later in the Ingress definition file.

 ![image1](../images/fwebprotection.png)